County: Norway

 Norway has been divided into 11 counties (fylker, fylke; singular: fylke) since 2020; they previously numbered 19 following a local government reform in 1972.
 Until that year Bergen was a separate county, but today it is a municipality within the county of Vestland.
 All counties form administrative entities called county municipalities (fylkeskommuner or fylkeskommunar; singular: fylkeskommune), further subdivided into municipalities (kommuner or kommunar; singular: kommune).
 One county, Oslo, is not divided into municipalities, rather it is equivalent to the municipality of Oslo.

 Each county has its own county council (fylkesting) whose representatives are elected every four years together with representatives to the municipal councils.
 The counties handle matters such as high schools and local roads, and until 1 January 2002 hospitals as well.
 This last responsibility was transferred to the state-run health authorities and health trusts, and there is a debate on the future of the county municipality as an administrative entity.
 Some people, and parties, such as the Conservative and Progress Party, call for the abolition of the county municipalities once and for all, while others, including the Labour Party, merely want to merge some of them into larger regions.

 Poland

 The territorial administration of Poland since 1999 has been based on three levels of subdivision.
-The country is divided into voivodeships (provinces); these are further divided into powiats (counties or districts).
+The country is divided into voivodeships (provinces); these are further divided into powiats.
 The term powiat is often translated into English as county (or sometimes district).
-In historical contexts this may be confusing because the Polish term hrabstwo (a territorial unit administered/owned by a hrabia (count) is also literally translated as "county" and it was subordinated under powiat.
+In historical contexts this may be confusing because the Polish term hrabstwo (a territorial unit administered/owned by a hrabia, count) is also literally translated as "county" and it was subordinated under powiat.

 The 380 county-level entities in Poland include 314 "land counties" (powiaty ziemskie) and the 66 "city counties" (miasta na prawach powiatu or powiaty grodzkie) powiat.
-They are subdivisions of the 16 voivodeship, and are further subdivided into 2,477 gminas (also called commune or municipality).
+They are subdivisions of the 16 voivodeship, and are further subdivided into 2,479 gminas (also called commune or municipality).